TreeGateway/tree-gateway/lib/README.md

-This is a fork from [http-proxy](https://github.com/nodejitsu/node-http-proxy), adapted to satisfy some tree-gateway specific requirenments
+This is a fork from [http-proxy](https://github.com/nodejitsu/node-http-proxy), adapted to satisfy some tree-gateway specific requirenments.